pinterest/.github/README.md

 You should include a copy of [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) in the root of your project.
 Make sure to update [PROJECT] at the bottom.

+## Issues

+Adding an [`ISSUE_TEMPLATE.md`](ISSUE_TEMPLATE.md) to to the hidden `.github` directory is a good idea.
+The template here is a good starting point, but should be edited for your project and what makes sense.